openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/anomaly/index.rst

 Anomaly Classification
 ----------------------
 Anomaly classification is the task of predicting normal and abnormal images at the image level.
 As noted above, a model is trained on only normal images.
 During the testing phase, the model predicts an anomaly score indicating the likelihood of an image being abnormal.
-The threshold for anomaly classification is either set by the user or adaptively tuned by OTX.
+The threshold for anomaly classification is either set by the user or adaptively tuned by the algo backend.
 An image is classified as abnormal if the anomaly score is above the threshold.

 Anomaly Detection
 -----------------